 Buda, which is mostly residential, comprises one-third of the city's total area, with over 20 hills on the right bank of the Danube.

 Pest, on the left bank, is almost entirely flat, and has most of the government and commerce and the industry.

-Shops: food shops are open from 7 am-6 pm,
+Food shops are open from 7 am-6 pm

 Electric voltage in Hungary is 230 volts, and plugs are of the two-pin continental type.